The Pulse

 “They were holding extra water in those reservoirs because of the risk that it would be a dry summer.
 This puts agriculture at risk of insufficient water during the summer months.
 This release is extremely concerning.
 It’s providing zero benefit and putting California farmers at risk of water supply constraints in the coming months.”

-Karla Nemeth, director of the California Department of Water Resources, told the media that there was limited coordination between federal officials and state and local water managers about the Army Corps releases at the Schafer Dam and Terminus Dam:
+Karla Nemeth, director of the California Department of Water Resources, told the media that there was limited coordination between federal officials and state and local water managers about the Army Corps releases at Schafer Dam and Terminus Dam:

 “These reservoirs were federal reservoirs, and the state of California was not part of the decision-making in this instance.
 We traditionally have a high degree of coordination at the operational level, which really wasn’t a part of this decision.”